aoool/real-self-driving-car-using-ros/README.md

 | Green TL # of Samples  | 1998                                       |
 | No TL # of Samples     | 5994                                       |

-\* Notice that the number of samples of red, yellow, and green traffic lights are equal and the number of samples of images without traffic lights is a triple of that.
+\* Notice that the number of samples of red, yellow, and green traffic lights is equal to each other and the number of samples of images without traffic lights is a triple of that.
 Such a balancing of the dataset is suggested in the [How to improve object detection](https://github.com/AlexeyAB/darknet#how-to-improve-object-detection) section of README file from [https://github.com/AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) repository by [AlexeyAB](https://github.com/AlexeyAB).